BDevDPaz/PDF_TLine_Extractor/replit.md

 # Overview

-This is a PDF data extraction and analysis application built with Flask that processes telecommunications billing PDFs to extract call logs, message history, and data usage information.
-The system provides a comprehensive dashboard with multiple tools for uploading, analyzing, visualizing, and note-taking on extracted data.
-It integrates with Google's Gemini AI for intelligent content generation and uses a SQLite database for data persistence.
+This is an AI-powered PDF data extraction and analysis application built with Flask that uses Google's Gemini AI to intelligently process telecommunications billing PDFs.
+The system extracts call logs, message history, and data usage information using advanced AI with JSON Schema validation.
+It features a mobile-style interface with navigation tabs, interactive data visualization, and an AI chat assistant that can answer questions about extracted data.
+The application uses SQLite for data persistence and provides comprehensive analysis tools.

 # User Preferences